-It is estimated that there were relatively more people in Border DGP who had asthma and were smokers, compared to Australia as a whole (Figure 6, Table 5): that is, the prevalence rates per 1,000 population were higher.
-However, the rate was below that in country Victoria.
-In contrast, there were relatively more people in Border DGP who had type 2 diabetes and were overweight/ obese, compared to country Victoria: the rate was consistent with that in Australia.
+It is estimated that there were relatively more people in Otway DGP who had asthma and were smokers, compared to country Victoria or Australia as a whole (Figure 6, Table 5): that is, the prevalence rates per 1,000 population were higher, although only marginally so in comparison with Australia.
+In contrast, there were estimated to be fewer people in Otway DGP who had type 2 diabetes and were overweight/obese, compared to country Victoria or Australia.

-Figure 6: Estimates of selected chronic diseases and risk factors, Border DGP, country Victoria and Australia, 2001
+Figure 6: Estimates of selected chronic diseases and risk factors, Otway DGP, country Victoria and Australia, 2001

-Table 5: Estimates of selected chronic diseases and risk factors, Border DGP, country Victoria, Victoria and Australia, 2001
+Table 5: Estimates of selected chronic diseases and risk factors, Otway DGP, country Victoria, Victoria and Australia, 2001